r-murphy/openui5-preload/README.md

 A node module and cli utility to create OpenUI5 Component-preload.js and library-preload.json files.

-This is a fork of the [openui5-preload](https://github.com/r-murphy/openui5-preload), that also is a fork of the preload task from [grunt-openui5](https://github.com/sap/grunt-openui5/) with the grunt dependency removed.
+This is a fork of the preload task from [grunt-openui5](https://github.com/sap/grunt-openui5/) with the grunt dependency removed.
 It behaves the same aside from some default logging differences, and has very similar options.
-This package can build Component-preload.js with new compatVersion, including sap.ui.define mode.
-Used in vscode extension [ui5-tools](https://github.com/CarlosOrozco88/ui5-tools).

 The goal of this project is to be the core implementation usuable by vanilla node, a grunt plugin wrapper or a gulp plugin, similar to uglify-js and its corresponding gulp & grunt plugins.